Curlytop2point0/fibonacci_sequence_generator/README.md

 - **Sum Calculation**: Calculates the sum of the Fibonacci sequence up to a specified number.
 - **Reverse Sequence Generation**: Generates the Fibonacci sequence in reverse order.
 - **Process Creation and Messaging**: Demonstrates process creation and message passing in Erlang.
+- **Input Validation**: Ensures that the input is a non-negative integer.
+- **Error Handling**: Handles invalid input and unknown errors gracefully.

 # Usage